Mortgage Payment F A Qs

 If you’re enrolled in automatic deductions (monthly or the Flexible Payment Program), the new payment amount will automatically be deducted from your account.

 If you have additional funds being deducted to reduce your principal, the additional amount will remain the same as initially set up.
-If you wish to change this amount you can do so using M&T Online Banking or by contacting us.
+If you wish to change this amount and you are enrolled in monthly automatic deduction, you can do so using M&T Online Banking or by contacting us.
+If you are enrolled in our flexible drafting program, please visit mtb.com/achenroll to make any update to the additional principal amount.
+Changes must be made no later than 5 business days before the scheduled draft date for both monthly and flex drafting programs.

 **If you did not enroll in ACH, but your payments are automatically deducted from your account using your bank’s online bill pay system, you’ll need to modify the monthly payment amount.**